TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

 Enter Search Terms It's that time again: 12 shark facts that might surprise you Psyched for Shark Week?
-We've got the science behind these oft-misunderstood ocean predators AROUND NOAA // June 2018 was 5th warmest on record for the globe Tracking lightning from space: How satellites keep you safe \[EXT\] The new storm chasers?
-Unmanned ocean gliders go deep to help improve hurricane forecasts
+We've got the science behind these oft-misunderstood ocean predators AROUND NOAA // Where the sharks are: What we found cruising the Gulf of Mexico, in photos \[EXT\] June 2018 was 5th warmest on record for the globe Tracking lightning from space: How satellites keep you safe \[EXT\]

 *   About our agency
 *   News and features